lmorg/murex/docs/parser/scalar.md

 ## Detail

-Strings and subshells can be expanded inside double quotes, brace quotes as well as used as barewords.
+Strings and sub-shells can be expanded inside double quotes, brace quotes as well as used as barewords.
 But they cannot be expanded inside single quotes.

 ```